Compare Refinance Rates Today

 Jumbo loans typically require more paperwork and take longer to close than standard loans because a human loan underwriter, rather than an automated algorithm, is responsible for ensuring the loan meets investor standards.

 To advance the process, respond to any lender requests quickly.
-It can be good to have some things on hand and ready, such as full documentation of all sources of income including tax returns, pay stubs, CPA letters and IRS validation of all filed tax forms.
+It can be good to have some things on hand and ready, such as full documentation of all income sources, including tax returns, pay stubs, CPA letters and IRS validation of all filed tax forms.

 Have funds ready to go as well.
-Refinance closing costs can be 2% to 6% of the loan amount.
+Refinance closing costs can be anywhere between 2% to 6% of the loan amount.

-All mortgage refinances provide a closing disclosure three business days before your closing.
-Review the document and, if everything is correct, sign on the dotted line.
-Your old jumbo loan will be paid off and your new jumbo loan will start.
+All mortgage refinance lenders must provide you with a closing disclosure three business days before your closing.
+Review the document and, if everything is correct, go ahead and sign.
+Your old jumbo loan will be paid off and your new jumbo loan will take effect.

 Today's Refinance Rates